ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 Data Integrity:

-: 1.
-The property that data has not been changed, destroyed, or lost in an unauthorized or accidental manner.
+: (a) The property that data has not been changed, destroyed, or lost in an unauthorized or accidental manner.
 (See: data integrity service.
 Compare: correctness integrity, source integrity.)

-: 2.
-The property that information has not been modified or destroyed in an unauthorized manner.
+: (b) The property that information has not been modified or destroyed in an unauthorized manner.

 Correctness: